Don’t let them bite you. Protect yourself against ticks!

-Ticks are spider-like parasites and almost invisible to the naked eye.
-They survive by feeding on blood from animal and human ‘hosts’.
+Ticks are tiny spider-like parasites that are almost invisible to the naked eye.
+They survive by feeding on blood from ‘hosts’, animals and humans.

-This parasite is incredibly small and attaches itself with little hooks and pierces the skin with a hypostome (drill-like organ).
-At that moment, the tick is well and truly attached: you will not be able to remove it without using a special tool.
-It can be dangerous to remove a tick the wrong way: the tick can release its infection in your skin when being removed in the wrong manner.
-Therefore, always remove a tick with a special tick remover.
-This reduces the risk of infection, such as Lyme disease.
+This parasite is very small and clings with small barbs and pierces the skin with a hypostome (saw-like organ).
+At that moment, a tick is literally stuck: you cannot move it without using special material.
+It can be dangerous to remove a tick incorrectly, as the tick can release its infection into your skin incorrectly.
+So always remove a tick with a special tick remover.
+This way you reduce the chance of an infection, such as Lyme disease.

 The danger comes from below

-Because the tick comes from below, from bushes, grass and heathland, it is important to protect your feet.
-It is best to tuck your trousers in your socks.
-You can do this with regular socks, although ticks will still climb up looking for a place to bite.
-A better choice is to wear socks impregnated with permethrin.
-This substance is an insecticide that repels the tick and is harmless to humans.
-Care Plus® Bugsox are an example of impregnated socks.
-Ticks don’t get a chance to climb up and bite into the skin.
-As soon as they come into contact with the socks, they will let go.
+Because the tick comes from below, out of the bushes, grass and the heather, it is important to protect your feet.
+It is therefore best to tuck your trouser legs into your socks.
+This can be done with regular socks, although ticks will still climb up looking for a place to bite.
+A wiser choice are socks impregnated with permethrin.
+This agent is an insecticide that repels ticks and is harmless to humans.
+Care Plus ® Bugsox are an example of impregnated socks.
+The tick does not get a chance to crawl up through your foot and bite your skin, as soon as they come into contact with the socks they let go.

-Prevention of a tick bite is better than a cure.
-With warmer temperatures, ticks start to appear.
-So thinking about prevention on time is necessary.
-A tick can be infected with the Borrelia bacteria which can cause Lyme disease.
-Fortunately, there are plenty of ways to enjoy the outdoors without having to worry.
+Preventing a tick bite is better than cure.
+With warmer temperatures, the ticks also reappear, which makes it necessary to think about prevention in good time.
+A tick can be infected with the Borrelia bacteria, which can cause Lyme disease.
+Fortunately, there are plenty of ways to enjoy being outside carefree.

-Ticks are very strong and can survive for a long time.
-The first advice is to stay on the paths, tuck your trousers in your socks and to always carry out a thorough tick check when you get home.
-To be really safe and free of worries when going outdoors, there are a number of things you can do.
-We recommend using Anti-Insect DEET, a powerful mosquito and tick repellent.
-Depending on the chosen concentration, DEET protects against ticks between 3 to 5 hours.
+The tick is very strong and can survive for a long time.
+The first piece of advice is always to stay on the trails, tuck your pants in with your socks, and always do a thorough tick check when you get home.
+There are a number of other things you can do to be on the road really safe, and above all carefree.
+For example, we recommend that you use Anti-Insect DEET, a strong mosquito and tick repellent, to use.
+Depending on the chosen concentration, DEET protects against ticks for 3 to 5 hours.